-Introduction and purpose 1
+Introduction and policy purpose 1

 Who can complain 2

 Definition of a complaint 3

 Service requests 4

 Exclusions 5

 How to make a complaint 6

 Complaints process 7

 Housing Ombudsman 8

-Member Responsible for Complaints 9
+Building Safety Regulator 9

+Variations to the complaints process 10

+Actions arising from complaints 11

+Working days 12

-MP, Councillor and Chief Executive enquiries 10
+MP, councillor and Chief Executive enquiries 13

-Reasonable adjustments 11
+Reasonable adjustments 14

-Confidentiality 12
+Confidentiality 15

-Learning 13
+Learning 16

-Communication 14
+Communication 17

-Consultation 15
+Consultation 18

-Summary of changes 16
+Summary 19

-1 Introduction and purpose
+1 Introduction: the purpose of this policy

 - 1.1 We aim to deliver excellent services, but we recognise that sometimes things go wrong.
 When this happens, we will try to put things right as quickly as we can and ensure that we learn from what happened.

 - 1.2 We welcome feedback, as it gives us the opportunity to review our services and improve how we work.

 - 1.3 This document has links to some of our other policies including:

 - Compensation Policy

 - Unacceptable Behaviour Policy

 - Data Protection and Retention Policy

-- Vulnerability Policy.
+- Vulnerability Policy

-2 Who can complain
+2 Who can complain?

 - 2.1 Anyone can make a complaint if they are in receipt of our services.
-This includes: - residents who live in our homes - people who receive our community and support services. - former residents and applicants to a property. - 2.2 We can accept complaints from groups provided there is a nominated representative.
+This includes: - Residents who live in our homes - People who receive our community and support services. - Former residents and applicants to a property. - 2.2 We accept complaints from groups provided there is a nominated representative.
 We require written authorisation from all complainants that they agree to the complaint and for the representative to complain on their behalf. - 2.3 We will not decline any reasonable request for a resident to bring a complaint via a representative.
 In most cases, we will ask for written authority.
 In instances where the resident is not capable of providing this, we should be able to audit how we obtained authority maybe through a visit or telephone call.
 We must be satisfied that a representative has legitimate authority. - 2.4 If a resident is deceased, we will need to see evidence that the person acting on their behalf is the executor or administrator of their estate before we accept a complaint.
-This evidence would normally need to be in the form of a Grant of Probate or Letters of Administration (if no will is in place). - 2.5 We will also accept reasonable requests for a resident to be represented or accompanied at any relevant meetings or hearings.
+This evidence would normally need to be in the form of a Grant of Probate or Letters of Administration (if no will is in place).
+We will also accept reasonable requests for a resident to be represented or accompanied at any relevant meetings or hearings.